Category filter

 1. Navigate to Policy Targets > +Add Devices.

-2. Choose the target devices and click Ok.
-Click Save.
+2. Choose target devices and click Ok, then click Save.

-3. You can also associate the policy to Device Groups, Users, User Groups or Domains from the left pane of Policy Targets tab.
+3. You can also associate via Devices, Device Groups, Users, User Groups, or Domains/OUs from the left pane.

-1. Go to Policies and choose the desired policy.
+1. Go to Policies and select the desired policy.

-2. Click on Manage drop-down and select Associate Targets.
+2. Click the Manage drop-down and select Associate Targets.

 3. Choose the target entities and click Associate.

-Once the policy is successfully deployed with valid configurations to the device, the account will be added on the Mail app and listed under Settings > Mail > Accounts.
-Users can also view the account under Settings > General > Device Management > Hexnode MDM > Accounts.
+Once the policy with valid configurations is successfully deployed, the email account is automatically added to the Mail app on the device.
+The configured account will appear under Settings > Mail > Accounts.
+The account details can also be viewed under Settings > General > Device Management > Hexnode UEM > Accounts.